Want to buy a Christmas tree, but have no idea what the different types of Christmas trees are or how to choose between them?

-The Most Common Different Types of Christmas Trees
+Types of Christmas Trees

 But the big reason Fraser is popular?
 It’s an uptight prude.
 This tree won’t go dropping needles and revealing its sexy naked trunk at the slightest gust of wind.
 When watered and cut properly, the tree should remain full well past Christmas day.

-Colorado Blue Spruce
+2. Colorado Blue Spruce

 It’s okay to have a blue Christmas.
 This tree’s bluish tint will make the room feel chillier and help you forget you chose to wear a thick, wool turtleneck sweater to a crowded, warm party.

 And, if you don’t chop down the tree, it can grow for up to 200 years!
-(So do the eco-friendly thing and buy a live one at your local gardening or hardware store and plant it outside after Christmas!
-It’ll grow in USDA hardiness zones 2-8.
-Sorry, Florida, none for you.)
+So, be eco-friendly and buy a live one at your local gardening or hardware store and plant it outside after Christmas!
+It grows well in USDA hardiness zones 2-8.
+(Sorry, Florida, none for you.)